Journal Ideas for Teens— Get teens writing in their journals with these new teenage journal topics.

 That’s where good writing prompts can help.
 With some topics to guide them, teenagers will spend more time writing instead of giving up because they can’t decide on what to write.

 Further, journaling offers excellent mental health benefits for kids, teens, and adults.
 Beyond these benefits, writing in a journal uses both sides of the brain and helps to encourage free flow thinking and daily writing.
-Help get teens writing in their journals more often with these teenage journal topics.
+Help get your teenagers writing in their journals more often with these journal ideas for teens.

 - What’s the best song you’ve ever heard, in your opinion?